 But the interest is very big to maintain the current system of dog breeding, in which champion titles, the own ego and profit is the priority.

 And also the concurrence by backyard breeders is big.
-In Germany about the same amount of puppies are born without papers than with papers, which had been proven by a study in 2011 (only available in German).
+In Germany about the same amount of puppies are born without FCI-pedigrees than with them, which had been proven by a study in 2011 (only available in German).
 While the numbers are declining, in 2015 only 1245 great dane puppies have been born in the VDH (German Kennel Club), while 10 years before there were 1807!.
 But still the great dane is amongst the 10 most popular dog breeds in Germany.
 And unfortunately many breeders produce rather quantity than quality.

 This has to stop, also to oppose the concurrence by backyard breeders.
 Because today it cannot be proven statistically, that great danes with pedigrees are healthier than great danes without pedigrees.
 But still one should buy a puppy from a registered breeder, because only with a pedigree it is possible at all to get information about the ancestors and breed for health.
 And at least in the German Kennel Club there is a minimum of rules and control to protect the dogs.
 But it is not so easy for a puppy buyer to find a responsible breeder.
+Therefore we have written some tips for people in search of a good great dane puppy.

 A responsible breeder doesn’t only consider his own short-term success or his breeding line, but he always has in mind the whole population of the breed and thinks in generations.

 The following aspects are part of modern dog breeding, in which health and longevity, a sound temper and the wellbeing of the dogs are the main focus.
-All those considerations are part of the minimum requirements a breeder has to agree to to get our “seal of quality”.

 Solution approaches of modern dog breeding: